NikhilShankar/OpenFoods/README.md

 - Handle any server side errors or slow requests gracefully.
 - When done, send a zipped version of the project via email.

 We've provided a template Android project for Android candidates and template SwiftUI and UIKit projects for iOS candidates.
+Please submit only one solution.
 Please feel free to use these or create a brand new project utilising whatever technologies you think are most appropiate for the role that you are applying for.
+Please disclose any AI use in your tech test.

 ## Bonuses (in no particular order)